lichen-community-systems/signaletic/docs/contributing/developing-a-signal.md

 ### Generator

 The generator function, which has a fixed type signature conforming to the ```star_sig_generateFn``` interface, is where your main sample generation loop is located.
-Signaletic supports variable block sizes, so it is essential to always read the block size from the signal's ```AudioSettings``` struct when generating samples.
+Signaletic supports configurable block sizes, so it is important to always read the block size from the signal's ```AudioSettings``` struct when generating samples.

 Any time you access inputs or outputs (or any other ```float_array_ptr``` array), you'll need to use the ```FLOAT_ARRAY()``` macro to correctly deference it.